martamatuszczak/Warsztaty_Twitter/README.md

-# Twitter
+# Twitter functionalities

-#1.
-Login
+1. Login
-#2.
-Registration
+2. Registration
+3. Logout
-#3.
-Adding new tweets
+4. Adding new tweets
-#4.
-Adding comments to tweets
+5. Adding comments to tweets
-#5.
-Sending messages to other users
+6. Sending messages to other users
-#6.
-Showing all tweets
+7. Showing all tweets
-#7.
-Showing chosen tweet with all comments
+8. Showing chosen tweet with all comments
-#8.
-Showing all messages sent and received
+9. Showing all messages sent and received
-#9.
-Marking messages read
+10. Marking messages read
-#9.
-Showing all users
+11. Showing all users
-#10.
-Showing chosen user with all his/her tweets
+12. Showing chosen user with all his/her tweets
-#11.
-Editing logged user data
+13. Editing logged user data
-#12.
-Deleting logged user account
+14. Deleting logged user account